-- You will have met the Minnesota Licensed Alcohol and Drug Counselor (MNLADC) and Licensed Professional Clinical Counselor (LPCC) educational requirements
+- Coursework that meets Minnesota Licensed Alcohol and Drug Counselor (MNLADC) and Licensed Professional Clinical Counselor (LPCC) educational requirements

-- Our comprehensive, integrated curriculum addresses both mental health and substance use disorders
+- A comprehensive, integrated curriculum that addresses both mental health and substance use disorders

-- A real-world application reflects state-of-the-art, evidence-based best practices
+- Real-world application that reflects state-of-the-art, evidence-based best practices

 - A case-based learning approach to enhance understanding of counseling theories and techniques

 - A client-centered focus that recognizes more than one treatment ideology

 “Currently, there is a shortage of addictions and mental health practitioners in the state of Minnesota,” says Debra Wamsley, former Director of Graduate Studies.
 “Our degree effectively prepares future clinicians to successfully practice in this rapidly changing landscape.”

 Expected employment growth in mental health and behavioral therapy occupations between 2020-30 in Minnesota*

 In fact, in Minnesota, mental health and behavioral therapy positions that request a LADC and/or an LPC have an average salary 63 percent higher than the average across all positions.*

 Your future career could be as a:*